davidjbradshaw/iframe-resizer/README.md

 	default: 33  (in ms)
 	type: number

 In browsers that don't support [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver), such as IE10, the plugin falls back to using setInterval, to check for changes to the page size.
-Default values is equal to two frame refreshes at 60Hz, setting this to a higher value we make screen redraws noticeable to the user.
+Default values is equal to two frame refreshes at 60Hz, setting this to a higher value will make screen redraws noticeable to the user.

 Set to zero to disable.